Precise Digital's Founder & CEO Michael Giles Discusses the New Zealand and South Pacific Markets - Merlin

 Could you share some insights into how Precise Digital optimizes content and engages with streaming platforms to maximize exposure and revenue for New Zealand artists, considering the nuances of the local market?

 It’s certainly not a one size fits all approach for us and our goal is to maximise any available opportunities for artists.
 We do a lot of work on the rights management side to ensure our artists rights are protected and that they’re collecting all of their fair dues.
-When we onboard a client, we’ll do a full audit across their catalog to find unclaimed UGC on YouTube, Facebook and TikTok where they may be missing out on revenue.
+When we onboard a client, we’ll do a full audit across their catalog to find unclaimed UGC on YouTube and Facebook where they may be missing out on revenue.
 Precise engages frequently with Spotify, Apple, Vevo and other platforms to support our priority releases and garner better platform and editorial support.

 Sometimes our work involves setting up a YouTube channel for an artist that doesn’t yet have one, ensuring all of the lyrics are synced across platforms, growing and building playlists for the artists and creating visual assets for their releases & artist profiles.